truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 Someone attempted [to count up Bitcoin's lines of code](https://bitcointalk.org/index.php?topic=289807.0), and concluded that there were a little over 12,000. **In order to reasonably predict that a hard fork is safe, someone must [evaluate each change](http://www.joelonsoftware.com/articles/fog0000000069.html) against <i>every</i> existing line of code.**

 But no, the fun *only begins* once you've done that.
-You now need to forecast, with perfect accuracy, **the affect of the software's new allowances on <i>all real world attributes</i> of the Bitcoin's wider economic system, as well as all psycho-social responses (rational or otherwise), and all new opportunities (whether change-based or uncertainty-based) given to motivated adversaries**.
+You now need to forecast, with perfect accuracy, **the effect of the software's new allowances on <i>all real world attributes</i> of the Bitcoin's wider economic system, as well as all psycho-social responses (rational or otherwise), and all new opportunities (whether change-based or uncertainty-based) given to motivated adversaries**.

 **No human being** has the *research capacity* to actually do this.

-So, you see, the average citizen is *far* more beholden to the developer who writes his software, than to the politician who writes his laws.
+So, you see, the average citizen is *far* more beholden to the developer who writes his software, than he is to the politician who writes his laws.
 Breaking the developer's (more numerous) rules is literally impossible, and there's no recourse (socially, politically, practically, ...).

 #### An Actual Example

-Here's the best-case scenario, because it is actually describable in advance.
+Here's a best-case scenario for a hard fork, because it is actually describable in advance:

 1. An 8 MB [blocksize creates an incentive to selfish mine, such that miners must force *all* blocks to be 8 MB](http://wallstreettechnologist.com/2015/08/19/bitcoin-xt-vs-core-blocksize-limit-the-schism-that-divides-us-all/).
 2. The dramatic explosion in required bandwidth makes it impossible to run a full node anonymously.